-An applicant that has not decided on a specific graduate degree program and has an undergraduate minimum grade-point average of 2.5 on a 4.0 scale may be considered for admission as an undeclared master student.
+An applicant that has not decided on a specific graduate degree program and has an undergraduate minimum grade-point average of 2.5 may be considered for admission as an undeclared master student.
 International students with an F-1 visa are not eligible for undeclared master status.